Interview Jacobo García

-Not many outside of Spain knew about Suso Sáiz’s music before 2016, only hardcore ambient fans and niche record collectors.
-Even in the country he was kind of forgotten, considering his extended career – not only as an experimental artist but also as a studio musician, record producer and film composer.

-Everything changed in 2016, after the release of Odisea (Music from Memory), one of the hippest reissue labels of this decade.
+Not many outside of Spain knew about Suso Sáiz’s music before 2016, only hardcore, ambient fans and niche record collectors.
+Even in the country, he was kind of forgotten, considering his extended career – not only as an experimental artist but also as a studio musician, record producer and film composer.
+However, everything changed in 2016 after the release of Odisea (Music from Memory), one of the hippest reissue labels of this decade.

 Odisea is a compilation of Suso’s earlier works dating from the 80s and 90s and a few unreleased tracks.
-This provoked a renewed interest in his music both in Spain and abroad, with younger audiences finding his ambient works palatable and fresh.
-A performing comeback ensued, with Sáiz appearing in concerts and festivals all around Europe and in 2017, a second album, Rainworks, this time with new compositions.
+This provoked a renewed interest in his music in Spain and abroad, with younger audiences finding his ambient works palatable and fresh.
+A performing comeback ensued, with Sáiz appearing in concerts and festivals all around Europe and, in 2017, a second album, Rainworks, this time with new compositions.

 Sáiz’s early output has reached legendary status between record collectors and music nerds.
-His work as part of La Orquesta de las Nubes, an experimental collective of kindred spirits, the collective was infused with a particular philosophy: anything could be brought to the studio, and they did; from frying pans to bird lures to synthesizers, the output sounds original, vanguardist and very fun.
+His work as part of La Orquesta de las Nubes, an experimental collective of kindred spirits, the collective was infused with a particular philosophy: anything could be brought to the studio, and they did, from frying pans to bird lures to synthesisers, the output sounds original, vanguardist and very fun.

 It is a defence of free-thinking, subjectivity in opposition to objectivity.
-Nothing that can be named as the truth should drift away from experience and subjective knowledge.
+Nothing that can be named the truth should drift away from experience and subjective knowledge.
 This reflection arises from something that can hardly be made objective: How would other humans feel your pain?

 Can you describe a bit the creative process used to develop this record?

-The transformations and processes that I use to reconstruct the sound, are many times traditional techniques from the electroacoustic movement, used more than 50 years ago.
-In the past, the computer was a basic tool for my job, programming and other parts were fundamental.
+From there, everything pops up.
+The transformations and processes that I use to reconstruct the sound are many times traditional techniques from the electroacoustic movement, used more than 50 years ago.
+In the past, the computer was an essential tool for my job.
+Programming and other parts were fundamental.

 Today, the laptop is just a recorder and an editor, but I don’t use it as a sound source.
-I keep a fondness for the analogue world, even in my processes, and I usually build my timbres with pedals, many of them are still with me after 30 years.
+However, I keep a fondness for the analogue world, even in my processes, and I usually build my timbres with pedals; many of them are still with me after 30 years.

-You’re commissioning a new project at Conde Duque Cultural Center in Madrid, can you tell us more about it?
+You’re commissioning a new project at Conde Duque Cultural Center in Madrid.
+Can you tell us more about it?